Distributional Limit Theory for Optimal Transport: One-dimensional central limit theorems

 A further point of interest in Theorem \ref{1dCLT} is that non strictly convex cost functions (the case $p=1$) result in some differences with respect to the CLT.
-We see that non Gaussian limiting distributions can show up.
+We see that non-Gaussian limiting distributions can show up.
 In fact, this will be always the case if $P=Q$.
-The limiting distribution will be the law of the centered version of the the right-hand side in \eqref{1dL21sameP}.
-In particular, we see here a non-denegerate limiting distribution.
+The limiting distribution will be the law of the centered version of the right-hand side in \eqref{1dL21sameP}.
+In particular, we see here a non-degenerate limiting distribution.
 In contrast, the conclusion of Theorem \ref{1dCLT} for $p>1$ and $P=Q$ is simply

-As a summary to this subsection we can say that CLTs for the empirical transportation cost on the real line, with a Gaussian limiting distribution, hold with great generality. that is, under minimal moment and smoothness conditions.
+As a summary to this subsection we can say that CLTs for the empirical transportation cost on the real line, with a Gaussian limiting distribution, hold with great generality.
+That is, under minimal moment and smoothness conditions.
 However, these minimal assumptions come at the price of somewhat unnatural centering constants: the centering constant in \eqref{unbiased_CLT_1d} is not $\mathcal{T}_p(P,Q)$, as one would desire in some statistical applications.
 We deal with this issue next.